Jim Miller (fighter): 2025

 Miller faced Chase Hooper on April 12, 2025 at UFC 314.
 He lost the fight by unanimous decision.

+2026

+Miller faced Jared Gordon on May 9, 2026 at UFC 328.
+He won the fight via a guillotine choke in round one.
+This fight earned him a $100,000 Performance of the Night award.

+Miller is scheduled to face Terrance McKinney on November 14, 2026 at UFC 334.

 Personal life

 Jim was married in 2008.
 The couple has four children, with their first child born in June 2010.
 Prior to their careers in mixed martial arts, Jim and his brother Dan worked in construction with their father.
 Since Spring 2013, Miller has been suffering from Lyme disease, which doctors were slow to diagnose.
 However, since his diagnosis, Miller has been able to alleviate the symptoms of the disease by changing his nutrition plan.

+In a May 2026 interview, Miller disclosed that his 14‑year‑old son had battled and recovered from rhabdomyosarcoma, a rare pediatric cancer, following extensive treatment over the previous year.